-- Leachate levels ranging from 5.8 to 22 feet below ground surface; NAPL was observed in five of the ten temporary wells with a thickness of 4.4 to 20 feet. - Landfill gas pressure measurements indicating that gas is accumulating under the cap of the unit. - Seepage through the cap was noted in the central portion of the unit. - Some subsidence of Building C.
+- Leachate levels ranging from 5.8 to 22 feet below ground surface; NAPL was observed in five of the ten temporary wells with a thickness of 4.4 to 20 feet. - Landfill gas pressure measurements indicating that gas is accumulating under the cap of the unit. - Seepage through the cap was noted within the boundary of this unit. - Some subsidence of Building C.

 These data and observations are consistent with data collected and conditions observed during the RFI.
+Waste characterization data for SWMU 8 are provided in Appendix E.